leond32/Registration/README.md

 4. The 3D real-world MRI dataset is located at: `/vol/aimspace/projects/practical_SoSe24/registration_group/datasets/Real-World_3D`.

 ## **Training and Evaluation**

+- In `Registration/MRI_2D_Experiments/model_for_eval` and `Registration/MRI_3D_Experiments/model_for_eval` respectively, there are pretrained models and results of their performance on the synthetic validation data.

-### **Prepare the Data**: Ensure that your 2D MRI slices and 3D MRI data are correctly formatted and placed in the appropriate directories.
+### **Prepare the Data**:
+- Ensure that your 2D MRI slices and 3D MRI data are correctly formatted and placed in the appropriate directories.
+- This is already done, if you use the datasets we provided.

 ### **Train the 2D Model**: Run the training script with the 2D MRI dataset.

     ```bash